 View Ideas at Work: Feature

 Khan, Urooj.
-"Does fair value accounting contribute to systemic risk in the banking system?"
+"Does fair value accounting contribute to systemic risk in the banking industry?"
 Working paper, Columbia Business School, November 15, 2010.